Shippable/admiral/releaseNotes/master.md

 ## Fixes
   - **Fixes sorting by "Duration" in the grid view**: Clicking on the "Duration" column in the grid view of any dashboard (subscription, project, job) will now sort the items by duration.
   - **Fixes validation on project and branch name when adding a syncRepo via the API**: The API will no longer allow multiple syncRepos to be added for the same project and branch.
+  - **Fixes "show envs in grid view" for task envs**: Now in `custom ENV` column of a runSh job, envs defined in `TASK` will also appear if `show envs in grid view` is enabled for it.

 ## Custom Nodes
   - **simple title**: brief description